SOwens/example-compiler/src/README.md

 - _constProp.ml_: Constant propagation and folding
   The compiler later relies on there being no operators with two constant operands.
-TODO: Check below here
 - _unnestExp.ml_: Un-nesting of expressions
   Flattens out expressions, using assignments to temporary variables.
 Ensures that no expressions contain sub-expressions with operators in them.
 - _blockStructure.ml_: Transforms then AST to a control-flow graph of basic blocks.
-Requires expressions to be un-nested and booleans to be removed.
+Requires expressions to be un-nested and && and || to be removed.

 Basic-block transformations
 ---------------------------